Elizabeth's Kitchen Diary

 That’s me standing on the edge of that cliff you see there.

-Taking advantage of the predicted fine weather and the long school holiday weekend, DD and I packed a packed lunch, gathered our provisions and met up with a friend for some coastal exploration.
+Taking advantage of the predicted fine weather and the long school holiday weekend, DD and I packed a packed lunch, gathered our provisions, and met up with a friend to do some coastal exploration.

-We went to explore a stretch of coast on the island of Yell, one of Shetland’s outer islands.
-If I am to be completely honest, Yell has always just been a dull stretch of flat road with unappealing flat hills on either side that we drive through really quickly in order to catch the next ferry to the island of Unst, Britain’s most northerly inhabited island (and one of my most favourite places on the planet!).
+We explored a stretch of coast on Yell, one of Shetland’s outer islands.
+If I am to be completely honest, Yell has always just been a dull stretch of flat road with unappealing flat hills on either side that we drive through really quickly to catch the next ferry to the island of Unst, Britain’s most northerly inhabited island (and one of my most favourite places on the planet!).

 The Eigg, Yell, Shetland

-My opinion of it has changed, substantially, now.
-Maybe it was the blanket of snow covering the dull brown hues, or the fact we deviated from the main road for the first time ever, or the fact after spending a few hours trekking through boggy snow covered heathery hills, we stumbled across The Eigg.
+My opinion of it has changed substantially now.
+Maybe it was the blanket of snow covering the dull brown hues, or the fact we deviated from the main road for the first time, or the fact after spending a few hours trekking through boggy snow-covered heathery hills, we stumbled across The Eigg.

-The Eigg is a promontory on the north west of the island pointing due west.
-I’m a bit rubbish when it comes to estimating the height of cliffs – but I reckon this was at least 100 feet of sheer drop into the sea.
+The Eigg is a promontory on the northwest of the island, pointing due west.
+I’m a bit rubbish when estimating the height of cliffs – but I reckon this was at least 100 feet of sheer drop into the sea.

-The feeling, standing on the edge of this cliff was that of sheer exhilaration and delight to be alive mixed with a touch of vertigo.
-Just a touch.
+Standing on the edge of this cliff was the feeling of sheer exhilaration and delight to be alive mixed with a touch of vertigo.

 The Eigg, Yell, Shetland